apisnetworks/rbenv-usergems/README.markdown

 rbenv-usergems is an extension for the [rbenv][rbenv] ruby version manager that separates gem storage from your rbenv installation.
-With rbenv-usergems, gems and shims are stored in the ~/.rbenv-gems directory.
+With rbenv-usergems, gems and shims are stored in the ~/.rbenv-usergems directory.

-This separation helps when you want to setup a system-wide rbenv installation at /opt/rbenv.  (or /usr/bin/rbenv)  In this situation, /opt/rbenv can be owned by root, and user-installed shims gems are stored in ~/.rbenv-gems.
+This setup helps when you want to use a system-wide rbenv installation at /opt/rbenv. (or /usr/bin/rbenv)  This way /opt/rbenv can be owned by root, and user-installed shims and gems are stored in ~/.rbenv-usergems.

 To learn more, see the [wiki page](https://github.com/andyl/rbenv-usergems/wiki).